Peter-Roger/linear_algebra/README.md

 Matrix<int> res = a * b * c;
 ```

-First a*b is computed and the result is stored in a temporary.
-Then the temporary is multiplied by c to give the final result.
+First **a * b** is computed and the result is stored in a temporary.
+Then the
+temporary is multiplied by **c** to give the final result.

 Expression templates render temporaries unnecessary by evaluating the entire
-expression as a whole in one go.
-This is achieved by using generics to create
+expression as a single term in one go.
+This is achieved by using generics to
-expression tree-like structures during compile time which are then evaluated
+create [expression-tree][2] like structures during compile time which are then
-as one monolithic term.
-This can result in huge savings on memory and time, especially if we are dealing with objects of a significant size.
+evaluated as one monolithic term.
+This can result in huge savings on memory and
+time, especially if we are dealing with objects of a significant size.

 ## Compile:
 ```